|Elliott Sound Products||Project 3A|

 I have heard nothing but praise from those who have built this amplifier - all feedback I have received has been very positive indeed.
 The sound quality is up there with the very best.
 It is highly recommended, based on the reports from countless people who have built it.

 The photo above shows how the board mounts to the heatsink and clamps the output transistors beneath the PCB.
-This is an early version of the PCB, but the general arrangement hasn't changed very much.
+This is the latest Revision-C version of the PCB, but the general arrangement hasn't changed very much over the years.
 It's always been possible to cut the topmost section of the PCB so the output transistors can be mounted vertically, and the board can also be cut in half so each amp can be on its own heatsink or even in a separate enclosure.
 You may notice that the photo shows 0.22 ohm emitter resistors and the schematic shows 0.33 ohms.
 The higher value is recommended as it improves bias stability.

 For those who want to build a Class-A power amp, see Project 3B.
 It is virtually identical to the design shown here, but needs a far more robust power supply to accommodate the high quiescent current.
 Although most people seem to think that Class-A is 'better' than Class-AB, it's not really the case.
 P3B has performance that's really no better than the P3A, but has far less power and develops a great deal more heat.